apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-golang-setup.md

 ---

 # Golang + Vim
 Is Golang + Vim worth trying?
-Definitely, developing application with this combination is cool experience.
-However I tried using it on bigger project (I was doing bugfix on docker-cli) and that wasn't that pleasing, I felt a bit lost and tired of all of that shortcuts and jumping between files, I think it my be better experience after I get more experience with Vim.
+Definitely, developing an application with this combination is a cool experience.
+However I tried using it on a bigger project (I was doing bugfix on docker-cli) and that wasn't a pleasing experience, I felt a bit lost and tired of all of these shortcuts and jumping between files, I think it my be a better experience after I get more experience with Vim.
 Below I am showing how to setup Vim for Go programming.
 It's my first attempt so it may be still lacking some features :D

 <!-- vim-markdown-toc GFM -->